fgilde/MudBlazor.Extensions/README.md

 #### Change Log
+ - 1.6.68 New small DialogComponent `MudExMessageDialog` with custom actions and result and with small dialogServiceExtension `dialogService.ShowConfirmationDialogAsync`
+ - 1.6.68 New parameter for MudExObjectEdit `ImportNeedsConfirmation` if this is true and `AllowImport` is true a file preview dialog appears on import and the user needs to confirm the import.
+ - 1.6.68 Import and Export specifix properties only in MudExObjectEdit are now configurable with the MetaConfiguration
+ - 1.6.68 Dialog DragMode without bound check.
+ScrollToTopPosition for MudExObjectEdit
  - 1.6.67 Add `MudExColorPicker` simple extended default MudColorPicker with one option `DelayValueChangeToPickerClose` (default true).
 If this is true ValueChanged is invoked after picker close
  - 1.5.0 Add `MudExObjectEdit` `MudExObjectEditForm` `MudExObjectEditDialog` and `MudExCollectionEditor`
  - 1.4.6 Registered Localizer is no longer a requirement